-Prewar amateur film spanned a wide range of perspectives and purposes.
-While the Tennenbaum family footage consists of prewar home movies, the footage featured here consists of what we might term vacation footage.
-Dr. Benjamin Gasul filmed this footage in Warsaw in the summer of 1939 as part of a broader trip to Europe, which included Paris, as well as Moscow and sites of family significance in Eastern Europe.
-Gasul (1898-1962) was a Lithuanian-born American Jewish doctor who emigrated to the United States at the age of sixteen.
-After earning his medical degree at Rush Medical School in Chicago, he later studied in Vienna, where he met his future wife, Lala Rosenzweig.
-Gasul became a noted pediatric cardiologist, and was invited to speak at a conference in the Soviet Union in the summer of 1939.
+A Jewish American doctor named Benjamin Gasul took this footage in Warsaw, Poland, in 1939 during a trip to Europe.
+Gasul had immigrated to the United States from Lithuania at the age of sixteen.
+After earning his medical degree in Chicago, he later studied in Vienna, where he met his future wife, Lala Rosenzweig.
+Gasul became a noted pediatric cardiologist, and he was invited to speak at a conference in the Soviet Union in the summer of 1939.